How are engineers jobless? Many factors contribute to jobless engineers. Engineers are not immune to job loss and hardships.

 - Mindset of engineers

-Let’s now go over these 8 factors to better understand how engineers become jobless.
+We’ll go over each of these 8 reasons, to better understand how engineers become jobless.

-The state of the economy impacts the difficulty of engineers landing jobs.
+The economy heavily impacts the engineering job market.
 Most recently, the following events weakened the U.S. job market:

 - Dotcom bubble burst (2001)